 We have successfully taught these courses to masters and PhD students across the university curriculum, as well as business leaders, academics, engineers, lawyers and biochemists.
 They are now available to further university disciplines and to executives, community organisers and individual professionals.

-When the German conceptual artist, Joseph Beuys, said “everyone is an artist” he meant that all human beings have the potential to be creative in every walk of life, and that all human endeavour has the potential to rise to the level of art.
+When the German conceptual artist, Joseph Beuys, said “everyone is an artist,” he meant that all human beings have the potential to be creative in every walk of life, and that all human endeavour has the potential to rise to the level of art.
 Following his vision and leadership, Burren College of Art’s new courses introduce people who do not see themselves as artists to new potential through the creative process.
-Almot everyone is an artist as a child, though few continue in adulthood as a result of the socialization process of schooling.
+Almost everyone is an artist as a child, though few continue in adulthood as a result of the socialization process of schooling.
 Our courses bring the wisdom of childhood i.e. the spirit of enquiry, play and openness to possibility, to bear on your problems and unfulfilled potential.

 There are no expectations that you, your students or your management team will have any artistic ability beyond that which you had at the age of 4 years.
 If you don’t know how to be mischievous you cannot succeed at creative enterprise.
-Creativity is transgressive and transformative and includes strategies to succeed with adventure, risk, change, chaos and chance because luck only favours the prepared.
-Education has often been based on traditional principles such as order, organisation, obedience, which is why so little education prepares students for the contemporary world.
+Creativity is transgressive and transformative and includes strategies to succeed with adventure, risk, change, chaos and chance because luck only favors the prepared.
+Education has often been based on traditional principles such as order, organization, obedience, which is why so little education prepares students for the contemporary world.
 Businesses are often based on the same principles, which is why so many of them fail.
 Everyone can be lucky, but some never get to see their opportunities.
 The strategies that artists work with all the time can be transferred to you.
 Involving a great deal of laughter, these courses are an education in how to be lucky.

-If you are interested in developing the creative aspects of your academic, personal, organizational or business life – then one of the our courses may suit you, or we can develop a new course to fulfil your needs.
+If you are interested in developing the creative aspects of your academic, personal, organizational or business life – then one of the our courses may suit you, or we can develop a new course to fulfill your needs.

 We have developed the concept of Creative Difference as an alternative to the often vague or misleading phrase ‘creativity and innovation’.
 Creative Difference is the core of our curriculum, both for artists and for the artist within everyone.